TianyuQ/me/content/authors/admin/_index.md

 highlight_name: true
 ---

 Tianyu Qiu is currently a Ph.D. student in Aerospace Engineering in the University of Texas at Austin.
 He is also a research assitant in the Control and Learning for Autonomous Robotics (CLeAR Lab), advised by Prof. David Fridovich-Keil.
-His research interests include reinforcement learning, human robot interaction, game theory and SLAM.
+Prior to UT Austin, Tianyu received his Master of Engineering and Bachelor of Engineering from Shanghai Jiao Tong University in 2023 and 2020, respectively.
+Tianyu's research interests include reinforcement learning, game theory, human robot interaction and SLAM.
 {style="text-align: justify;"}